Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding: Experiments

 \section{Experiments}

-To offer insights for future research on \datal, we assess the three vanilla \model\ models trained on the benchmark against existing multimodal LLMs pretrained on general multimodal and human-related data.
+To offer insights for future research on \datal, we assess the three \model\ models trained on the benchmark against existing multimodal LLMs pretrained on general multimodal and human-related data, with the latter comparison meant to contrast \datal\ against other large scale human-data related benchmarks (i.e. HumanOmni).
 Full experimental details are in App.~\ref{appendix:training_details}.